DeanLeong/project-three/README.md

 ### STEP 2.1.
 Git, For The Czar <!-- omit in toc -->

-This will be very similar to what we did in our morning [group-git-lesson](https://git.generalassemb.ly/sei-nyc-constellations/group-git-react) exercise.
-The only difference is the addition of a `development` branch for additional safety.

-1. Have the Team Lead make a new repo in their **personal Github account.**
+1. Have the Git Czar make a new repo in their **personal Github account.**
 1. Add a `development` branch on the remote repository:
     ![](https://git.generalassemb.ly/sei-nyc-constellations/ux-sei-collab-p3/blob/master/assets/add-branch.png)
 1. Now that you have a remote `development` branch let's go ahead and set it as the **default** branch of our repository.